zaubara/ng2-completer/README.md

 ng2-completer uses [rxjs](https://github.com/Reactive-Extensions/RxJS) stream as data sources.
-There are 2 ready made data sources that can be used to fetch local and remote data but it's also possible to provide a custome source that generates a stream of items.
+There are 2 ready made data sources that can be used to fetch local and remote data but it's also possible to provide a custom source that generates a stream of items.

 ### System.js configuration